TeddyDD/kakoune-lf/README.md

   environmental variables.
 It also must set variable `KAKLF` to `yes`.
 By default it uses `terminal` (build-in) command.
 See `lf-spawn-new` form `rc/lf.kak` for reference.
-- `lf_update_path` option to enable/disable changing lf path on kakoune buffer change.
+- `lf_follow` option to enable/disable changing lf path on Kakoune buffer change.
+- `lf_openables` list of regexes that has to match mimetype of file opened from lf.
+  This prevents opening binary files by accident.

 ## TODO